JF3/yadds/README.md

 ```
 dnssec-keygen -a HMAC-SHA512 -b 512 -n HOST dyn.example.com
 ```
-and get the content of the .key file.
+and get the content of the .private file.
+The zone file from bind-example goes to /var/cache/bind

 WIP